 The campaign includes BrandSource TV spots on NBC, ABC, CBS and HGTV; the group’s sponsorship of the Wheel of Fortune, Jeopardy and Hollywood Squares television game shows; and branded tabloid inserts that number in excess of 100 million a year.
 Lawrence told TWICE that BrandSource headquarters spends $15 million a year in advertising and that “We know that our members spend an additional $180 million to $190 million on their own.
 We could be spending over $200 million as a group.”

 Lawrence told his membership that using “the BrandSource tools, you can increase your business.
 And I can prove it.”

 He said the group reviewed the business of about 100 members that participate in the BrandSource program, “including exterior/interior signage, truck signage, use of the BrandSource logo in advertising, the BrandSource jingle on their phone call holding, and other uses.
 We found that their business was 8 percent better than those that did not participate.”

 Lawrence noted, “For a $1 million dealer this is an extra $80,000.
 For a $5 million dealer this is $400,000 and for a $10 million dealer, this is $800,000.”

-In a rare knock of BrandSource's buying group competitors, Lawrence said without naming names, “Now, if copying is the sincerest form of flattery, I can tell you that today as we sit here, one of the other buying groups is scurrying, trying to catch up to us by creating a cross-dock warehouse program identical to ours.
-They realize the value of the offers and pricing we were offering our members.
+In a rare knock of BrandSource’s buying group competitors, Lawrence said without naming names, “Now, if copying is the sincerest form of flattery, I can tell you that today as we sit here, one of the other buying groups is scurrying, trying to catch up to us by creating a cross-dock warehouse program identical to ours.
+I can also tell you that they are not doing this just to copy our program, but they realize the value of the offers and pricing we were offering our members.
 They know that if they do not implement a similar program, their members will continue to wonder why our programming is so much better than theirs.”